schrepfler/GamblersToolkit/gamblerstoolkit/apps/oddsscraper/README.md

 # OddsScraper
 Modular GenServer for fault tolerent webscraping of odds data from various popular sites and bookmakers.
-The scraper is set to scraper MLB odds and can be configured to any sport.
+The scraper is set to scrape MLB odds and can be configured to any sport.
 This is not a production level scraper but instead a toy example of how to build somthing that "never dies".
 I will publish something much more robust for MLB when I find more time.